 - If a patient complains on the telephone or at the reception desk, we will listen to his/her complaint and refer him/her to the Practice Manager immediately.

 - If the Practice Manager is not available at the time, the patient will be advised when they can speak to them and arrangements will be made for this to happen.
 The member of staff will take brief details of the complaint and pass them on to the Practice Manager / Dentist concerned.

-- Although we try to deal with any complaint immediately, we will always acknowledge a patient’s complaint in writing within 7 days of receipt and will seek to investigate the complaint within 10 working days of the complaint being received.
+- Although we try to deal with any complaint immediately, we will always acknowledge a patient’s complaint in writing within seven days of receipt and will seek to investigate the complaint within ten working days of the complaint being received.
 We will then contact the patient with an explanation of our findings.
-If we are unable to investigate a complaint within 10 working days, we will notify the patient and provide an explanation for the delay together with a likely period within which the investigation will be completed.
+If we are unable to investigate a complaint within ten working days, we will notify the patient and provide an explanation for the delay together with a likely period within which the investigation will be completed.

 - We will confirm the decision about the complaint in writing to the patient immediately after completing our investigation.

-- Proper and comprehensive reports are kept of any complaint received along with subsequent communications.
+- Proper and comprehensive reports are kept of any complaint received, along with

 If a patient is not satisfied with the result of our procedure, a complaint may be submitted to the Dental Complaints Service.
 Please ask our Practice Manager for further information.